Sirishagowda2025/TASK-6-Sales-Trend-Analysis-Using-Aggregations/README.md

 ## 📸 Screenshots

-All output screenshots are included in the `Output.psf` folder for reference and clarity.
+All output screenshots are included in the `Output query.pdf` folder for reference and clarity.

 ---